 Victor Valley Community College was forced to “re-district” itself in mid-2018.
 This created an opportunity for Mr. Brady to re-run in his new district (District No: 2) which he successfully ran on November 6, 2018 and he garnered 8,280± votes in this new district, District No: 2.

-In November 2018, Mr. Brady ran for what will be now his last term of office and extended his term until December 13, 2022 when he will retire from the Board of Trustees at Victor Valley Community College District.
-He becomes President of the Board of Trustees on December 10, 2019.
+In November 2018, Mr. Brady ran for what was supposed to be his last term of office but extended his term until December 13, 2022 when he will retire from the Board of Trustees at Victor Valley Community College District.
+He was President of the Board of Trustees on December 10, 2019 to December 2020.

 The Mojave River Valley Chapter of the American Red Cross has recognized Mr. Brady as the “Volunteer of the Year.”
 He has been the Chairman and Co-Chairman for the agency’s Economic Summit since its inception in 1998, an event through which he and his team of volunteer committee members have raised more than $375,000± over a 12-year period.
-The Victor Valley Community College Foundation and High Desert Opportunity (Now in its 37th year) have partnered to operate the economic event, it is now the High Desert Opportunity Summit.
+The Victor Valley Community College Foundation and High Desert Opportunity had partnered to operate the economic event, it is now the High Desert Opportunity Summit.

 In 2005, the Victorville Rotary Club awarded Mr. Brady with the coveted “Paul Harris Award” for Distinguished Community Service.
 In 2004, Dr. Herbert R. Fischer, former San Bernardino County Superintendent of Schools, appointed Mr. Brady to serve on the Executive Board of the “Partnership in Excellence” for the Alliance for Education.
 The foundation is built with the support of many small and large businesses throughout San Bernardino County through labor contributions, grants, and other foundations financial support.
 Mr. Brady served in his role until late 2011.